austin-compton5/austin-compton5/README.md

 ## What I've built

-- **Production LangGraph agent** — agentic service request workflow deployed on Azure Government Cloud with Entra ID, Key Vault, and Container Apps.
+- **Production LangGraph agent** — agentic service request workflow deployed on Azure with Entra ID, Key Vault, and Container Apps.
 Minimal working example of the approach I used here: https://weather-agent.agreeablesea-0e87a2c6.eastus.azurecontainerapps.io

 - **AI document pipeline** — automated transcription and structured output generation using the Google Gemini API, Fast API, and Pydantic to summarize meeting minutes in the official format.